Top

 Once it is determined that a spouse may be entitled to some level of maintenance, some of the factors that the court may consider in determining whether maintenance will be ordered and the amount of the award include the following:

-- The financial resources of the party seeking maintenance, including income and marital property, are apportioned to her and her ability to meet her needs independently
+• The financial resources of the party seeking maintenance, including income and marital property, are apportioned to her / him and her / his ability to meet needs independently

-- The obligations and assets, including the marital property, apportioned to her and the separate property of each party
+• The obligations and assets, including the marital property, apportioned to her / him and the separate property of each party

 For maintenance, there is not a mathematical formula that is the presumed amount of maintenance, unlike child support.
 Maintenance instead is calculated on a case by case basis.